 This includes any temporary residence such as a hotel, motel, camp, tent, trailer, etc. See the law for Innkeeper’s (hotel) rights below.

-- You are carrying a dangerous weapon or firearm in your home or someone else’s home as long as you have their permission to have the firearm in their home
+It is LEGAL to carry a dangerous weapon while under the influence of alcohol or drugs in your residence if you use or threaten to use force in compliance with Section 76-2-402, or you are carrying a dangerous weapon or firearm in your home or someone else’s home, as long as you have their permission to have the firearm in their home.

-NOTE: Real Property is not defined by Utah law, but it means buildings (your house), structures (barns, garages, sheds), land, crops, mineral and water rights (wells, canals, ponds, dams), roads and equipment permanently attached or fixed to the land.
-Anything that is not real property is personal property and personal property is anything that isn’t nailed down, dug into, or built onto the land.
+NOTE: Utah law does not define real property, but it means buildings (your house), structures (barns, garages, sheds), land, crops, mineral and water rights (wells, canals, ponds, dams), roads, and equipment permanently attached or fixed to the land.
+Anything that is not real property is personal property, and personal property is anything that isn’t nailed down, dug into, or built onto the land.

 Restrictions: